M05: Yagel

-The resemblance between 'Yeger' and M05 woodland has given rise to numerous claims that Russia has copied the Finnish camouflage pattern.
+The resemblance between 'Yagel' and M05 woodland has given rise to numerous claims that Russia has copied the Finnish camouflage pattern.
 The claims were outlined by Helsingin Sanomat in an article titled "Russians under suspicion for having purloined camouflage design of Finnish Defence Forces" and by Taloussanomat in several articles.
 The New York Times also covered the issue on November 20, 2008 when Russian special forces were reported to have used it in Georgia.